nju-websoft/CDS/README.md

 + Directory `./code/CDS` contains code for the other parts of our work.
   The code consists of the following sections:
+  + `graph_builder.py` unifies different formats of data in the NTCIR dataset and generate the corresponding data graph, which includes `term.tsv` and `triple.tsv`.
   + `graph_init.py` reads from data graph which connecting entities associated with attributes and  makes preparations for the execution of the CBA algorithm.
   + `HBLL.sh` builds HBLL for the CBA algorithm.
   + `kw_init.py`  takes each word in the query as a separate group, and selects the entity nodes that meet the correlation requirements as nodes in this group according to the pre-constructed index.